gwang1224/bedrock-security-lab/_posts/2025-07-20-introduction.md

 title: Introduction
 ---

+test

 The use of **Generative AI** is rapidly increasing across various sectors due to its ability to perform a wide range of tasks, including automation, problem-solving, and content creation.
 Common chatbot applications, such as ChatGPT and Microsoft Copilot, utilize **large language models (LLMs)** to respond to user prompts and generate human-like responses.
 Because of the accessibility and relative accuracy of these chatbots, many businesses incorporate AI to fulfill roles in customer service, sales, marketing, and internal support processes.

 <br>

 ### OWASP Top 10

 **[OWASP (Open Web Application Security Project)](https://owasp.org/www-project-top-ten/)** is a non-profit organization dedicated to improving software security.
-The original OWASP Top 10, published in 2003 and updated constantly, outlines a standard set of security risks affecting web applications.
-This serves as a guide for developers when they are building new applications or features.

-The Open Web Application Security Project (OWASP) is a global nonprofit dedicated to improving software security.
 One of its most influential projects is the OWASP Top 10, a regularly updated list of the most pressing security risks facing web applications.
-Since its debut in 2003, the Top 10 has established a benchmark for developers, security professionals, and organizations to create safer software.
-With each new edition, OWASP highlights emerging threats and evolving best practices.
+The list helps developers create safer sofware by outlining a standard set of security risks affecting web applications.
+In each new edition, OWASP highlights emerging threats and evolving best practices.

 With the increasing use of AI and emerging security challenges, OWASP developed a new set of guidelines in 2023 to address unique security concerns posed by AI applications.
 Currently, OWASP has released the latest version of Top 10 for LLMs detailing standards for working securely with AI.